mehdishn/Smart_lamp/README.md

 # Intro
-Lua script for a smart bedroom lamp controller.
-It has minimal html UI.
+Lua script for a smart bedroom lamp controller.<br>It has minimal html UI.<br>Tested on NodeMCU.
-Tested on NodeMCU.